garden-io/garden/docs/k8s-plugins/about.md

 # About

-Garden has two Kubernetes plugins:
+Garden has three Kubernetes plugins:

 - The `local-kubernetes` plugin is for local installations of Kubernetes such as Minikube or Docker for Desktop.
 - The `kubernetes` plugin works with any Kubernetes cluster.
+- The `ephemeral-kubernetes` plugin is for spinning up a zero-config, temporary Garden managed Kubernetes cluster.

 The following pages provide step-by-step guides for getting started with either plugin.
 You can skip any steps you've already completed.